 Indeed, a messenger has come to you from among yourselves.
 Your difficulties are grievous to him, he is full of concern for you, and he is very kind and companionate with the believers.2

-The first point the verse makes is that the Prophet was from the people themselves.
-That is, God sent an Arab prophet to Arab people.
+The first point the verse makes is that he was from the people themselves.
+That is, God sent an Arab prophet to the Arab people.
 Therefore, he sympathized with them.
 He would deeply care for them.
 It would bother him to see the Muslims face difficulties, and he was also very much concerned for all of them to be guided to the right path.
-This verse praises the prophet’s deep love and compassion for all Muslims.
+This verse praises the Prophet’s deep love and compassion for all Muslims.

-The Prophet Is a Mercy for All Humanity
+The Prophet (s) Is a Mercy for All Humanity

-One of the well-known verses of the Quran that praises the Prophet is verse 107 of Surah Anbia that reads:
+One of the well-known verses of the Quran that gives praise to Prophet Muhammad is verse 107 of Surah Anbia, which reads:

 وَمَا أَرْسَلْنَاكَ إِلَّا رَحْمَةً لِّلْعَالَمِينَ ﴿١٠٧﴾